mojaloop/mojaloop-specification/admin-api/admin-api-specification-v1.0.md

 To provide context for the admin operations that the Central Ledger API enables, this section gives a brief definition of some basic concepts.

-**Participant**
+### Participant

 Either the Hub itself or a Digital Financial Service Provider (DFSP) that is a participant in a Mojaloop scheme.

-**Endpoint**
+### Endpoint

 The DFSP callback URL where the Hub routes API callbacks.
 The URL specified is the endpoint set up in the outbound API gateway.

-**Limit**
+### Limit

 Currently, only one type of limit is supported, it is called "Net Debit Cap (NDC)".
 In the future, it is possible to add support for further types of limits.
-The NDC is a limit or a cap placed on a DFSP's funds available for transacting.
-It represents the maximum amount of money that the DFSP can owe to other DFSPs.
-The Position is continuously checked against the Net Debit Cap and if a transfer would cause the Position amount to exceed the NDC amount, the transfer is blocked.

-**Account**
+The Net Debit Cap represents the liquidity cover available for a specific account (the Position account).
+It is the total amount of good funds which the scheme attests are available to guarantee that a participant is able to settle the liabilities it incurs on the Position account as a consequence of transferring funds.
+This amount of good funds is represented as the balance of an account (the Settlement account), which is tied to the Position account by a settlement model.
+The source of the funds in this account can be either funds recorded by the scheme's administrators as having been deposited to or withdrawn from the Settlement account, or funds which are automatically credited to or debited from the account by the scheme if the account is the Settlement account for an immediate gross settlement model.

+It should also be possible for a participant to specify that an amount, or a proportion, of the funds available in a Settlement account should be excluded from the Net Debit Cap calculation.
+In cases where a participant is a long-term net beneficiary of funds via settlement, or where participants keep extra funds in their Settlement account to cover periods when it may not be possible to deposit funds to those accounts, it may wish to exclude part of the balance of its Settlement account from use as cover for transfers.

+### Account

 Also called "ledger".
 The Hub maintains a number of internal accounts to keep track of the movement of money (both e-money and real money) between DFSPs.

-**Position**
-The Position of a DFSP reflects – at a given point in time – the sum total of the transfer amounts sent and received by the DFSP.
-For the Payer DFSP, this sum total includes transfer amounts that are pending and have not been finalised (committed) yet (that is, transfers with the `"RESERVED"` state will be taken into account).
-For the Payee DFSP, the sum total includes only `"COMMITTED"` amounts.
-The Position is calculated in real time by the Hub.
-The Position is continuously checked against the Net Debit Cap and if a transfer would cause the Position amount to exceed the NDC amount, the transfer is blocked.
+### Position

+The Position represents the net of:
+- transfers on that account which have cleared but have not yet settled, and
+- transfers on that account where:
+  - the DFSP is the debtor party, and
+  - the transfer has been accepted for processing by the Hub, but has not yet cleared.

+The Position for a given account is always verifiably up to date.

+When a transfer is requested, the Hub will check that the DFSP has liquidity cover available on that account to cover the amount of the transfer.
+If it does not, the transfer will be rejected.

+We currently allow liabilities to the participant which have been created as a consequence of transfers on the account where the participant is the beneficiary to reduce the participant's Position as if the liabilities had already been settled.

-**Funds In and Funds Out**
+### Funds In and Funds Out

 Funds In and Funds Out operations are used to track (in the Hub accounts) money movements related to deposits and withdrawals, as well as settlements.

 Funds In operations record either the deposit of money into a DFSP's settlement bank account or the settlement amount for a receiving DFSP.

 Funds Out operations record either the withdrawal of money from a DFSP's settlement bank account or the settlement amount for a sending DFSP.

-**Settlement model**
+### Settlement model

 Refers to how settlement happens within a scheme.
 Settlement is the process of transferring funds from one DSFP to another, so that the payer's DFSP reimburses the payee's DFSP for funds given to the payee during a transaction.
 A settlement model specifies if participants settle with each other separately or settle with the scheme, whether transfers are settled one by one or as a batch, whether transfers are settled immediately or with a delay, and so on.

 # HTTP details